rickpalmeira/bank-abstraction/README.md

 http://localhost:3000/api/bank/transactions # History of transactions on said banks
 ```

-as well as one URL to access the application:
+as well as a URL to access the application:

 ```bash
 http://localhost:3000/